The oSa®-trademark – Your sign of safety

 Based on their self-commitment, oSa-members give the following assurances:

 Do not take any unnecessary risks, choose the right safety sign.
-The oSa-logo on the abrasive product offers you maximum safety in trade and surely more economic success.
+The oSa-logo on the abrasive product offers you maximum safety in trade through mandatory compliance with the EN Safety Standards and surely more economic success.

 Specialist trade – the link between user and manufacturer